 Wealden parliamentary constituency is the northern part of the Wealden District in the County of East Sussex.
 It stretches from the parishes of Forest Row and Danehill in the west to Wadhurst in the east and Hailsham in the south.
 At the May 2010 General election new boundaries came into force for the constituency.
 We lost part of the constituency in the Heathfield area and gained a very small part from the Lewes constituency.
-The map above shows the new boundaries.
+The map below shows the new/current boundaries.
 Wealden has three main towns, Crowborough, Uckfield and Hailsham which between them house some 55% of the 78,000 voters (based on the new boundaries).
-Up to now the parliamentary seat has been a safe Tory one.
+Until now, Wealden has been a safe Conservative seat.